 Hello, my name is James Duffy and I am the Managing Director at Tax Client Services.
-I believe experience and education are two important criteria when it comes to choosing a tax professional, so allow me to share with you my education and experience.
+I believe education and experience are two important criteria when it comes to choosing a tax professional, so allow me to share with you my education and experience.

-Independent since the age of seventeen, I went on to complete a Bachelor of Economics at UCSB, and Masters in Taxation and Graduate Certificate in International Taxation degrees at Golden Gate University.
+My education background includes: (1) Bachelor of Economics (at UCSB), (2) Masters in Taxation and (3) Graduate Certificate Degree in International Taxation (at Golden Gate University).
 I also have a California Certified Public Account professional license.

 After fine tuning my skills at PwC, I was hired by Air Touch Communications (ATC).
 As one of the key tax professionals, I helped manage this company through the challenges of the expanding Telecom market.
 Throughout this time, I assisted with numerous tax planning strategies significantly reducing ATC’s worldwide tax liability.